-Provide the completed claim forms to The Standard within 90 days of the end of your benefit waiting period.
-If you cannot meet this deadline, you must submit these forms as soon as reasonably possible, but no later than one year after that 90-day period.
-If you do not provide these forms within this time, barring a court's determination of legal incapacity, The Standard may deny your claim.
+You must file your claim with The Standard within 90 days of the end of your benefit waiting period.
+If you cannot meet this deadline, you must file your claim as soon as reasonably possible, but no later than one year after that 90-day period.
+If you do not file your claim within this time, barring The Standard's determination of legal incapacity, The Standard may deny your claim.